 And, don’t forget to subscribe to my newsletter for more delicious recipes and cooking tips.
 Make it a delicious day … every day.

-Instant Pot Bacon and Mushroom Risotto
+Instant Pot Bacon Mushroom Risotto

 Ingredients